 Lost Kiwi Mike dropped off at one of the roads, getting picked by his mum to take a few zeros at home.
-I got to take a few zeros at my parent’s house this summer, so I know how relaxing that is.
+I got to take a few zeros at my parent’s house in Colorado during the summer, so I know how relaxing that is.
 I envied him, especially since I was continuing on in the rain with no clear idea where I could camp that night.

 Mind you, this was a functional woolshed, with ever bit of sheep product well entrenched from years of shearing thousands of sheep.
 I’ve been around sheep before and am familiar with their smell, but this was as potent as I’ve ever experienced.
 I’m not complaining, just trying to describe how it was.
 Use your imagination.